mediacloud/backend/doc/topics.markdown

 5. Repeat 3. and 4. until no new topic links are found or the max number of iterations is reached.

-6. Deduplicate stories by duplicate media source, duplication title, or duplicate url.
+6. Deduplicate stories by duplicate media source, duplication title, or duplicate URL.

 7. Add the `<topic name>:all` tag to each story in the topic.